JadeAnt/NYC-Vision-Zero-MLOPS/README.md

 (2) Relevant Diagram Part
+- Within the system diagram the bulk of the model training and training platforms section of the project functions within the Development environment.
+- The data sourcing from our datasets, exploratory data analysis, model training, tracking with MLFlow, and scheduling using Ray cluster
+- Data will be stored within our persistent storage within Chameleon
+- Using Docker containers to manage the different sections of the training pipeline
+- A retrainning trigger (schedule-based, etc..) will exist here as well to trigger model retraining
+- Model versions will be stored in model registry
+- Model will move to the Staging environment once all development steps have been completed

 (3) Justification
 - For our project, our end user would hypothetically use this on an edge device.
 As such it is important for our final model, or models, to be able to be deployed on such a device at all